Advocates Act, 1961 – FAQs on Lawyers’ Enrolment & Regulation

 -

-9. Is legal education also subjected to control under the same Act?
+9. Is legal education regulated under this Act?

 -